-Check Out Our Article on Getting Rid of Ants here!
+Check Out Our Article on Getting Rid of Ants here

 1. Remove Sources

-Open food sources, dirty dishes, open trash cans, compost bins, and any other dead and decaying organic matter in the garden are all food sources for flies.
+Open food sources, dirty dishes, open trash cans, compost bins, and any other dead and decaying organic matter in the yard are all food sources for flies.
 Eliminate any such source that attracts them.

 2. DIY Homemade Fly Traps

-One of the most common How to get rid of Flies methods is the Vinegar and dish soap mixture.
-Take a tablespoon of sugar and add the apple cider vinegar in a bowl.
+One of the most common how to get rid of flies methods is Vinegar and dish soap solution.
+Take a tablespoon of sugar and add the apple cider vinegar to a bowl.
 Mix dish soap and leave the solution for 24 hours.

-3. Using Adhesive Tape
+4. Use Adhesive Tape

 Adhesive tapes are non-toxic, odorless, and cheap!
 Just unroll and hang strips of it at spots in the vicinity of flies.
 Soon flies will get attracted to the strips and get stuck to them.
-Dispose of the strips once they serve the purpose.
-As they might leave stains, so don’t stick it to surfaces you can’t clean up later.
+You can make the strips more potent by rubbing some honey or sugar water on them.

-4. Planting Basil or Other Herbs
+5. Planting Basil or Other Herbs

-5. Essential Oils
+6. Essential Oils

 Make sure the scent of carrier oil is not more overpowering than the essential oil.
-Strain the oil in a container and spray in around the house or place cotton balls soaked in it at various spots in the house or garden.
-This is one of the best How to get rid of Flies methods for sure!
+Strain the oil in a container and spray it around the house or place cotton balls soaked in it at various spots in the home or garden.
+This is the most natural how to get rid of flies methods for sure!

-6. Orange Peels
+7. Orange Peels

 Citrus extracts, and orange peels, act as a bug repellent.
 Leave fresh peels on the windowsills, nearby doors, or any other hotspot of flies.
-Frequently replace the dried out peels with fresh ones to maintain the potency.
+Frequently replace the dried-out peels with fresh ones to maintain the potency.

 Check out our article on growing clementine oranges here!

-As mentioned above, flies detect some of the naturally string smelling agents, and that includes camphor.
-You can get it from any homeopathic store or online, in blocks or tablet form.
+As mentioned above, flies detect some of the naturally string-smelling agents, and that includes camphor.
+You can get it from any store or online, in blocks or tablet form.

-8. Fly Zapper
+9. Fly Zapper

-Flies are attracted to a light source, and this is what makes fly zapper very effective.
+Flies and moths are attracted to a light source, and this is what makes fly zapper very effective.
 The light source lures the flies, and as soon as they come in contact with the electrical grid, they get electrocuted.

-9. Apple Cider Vinegar
+10. Apple Cider Vinegar

 Check out some fantastic uses of apple cider vinegar in the garden here!

-10. Baking Soda
+11. Baking Soda

-11. Lemon Juice
+12. Lemon Juice

 Use lemon juice to build a fruit fly trap that’s effective and inexpensive.
 You’ll need a small jar with a lid, a sharp knife, and a lemon.
 Slice the lemon into two and squeeze the juice out into the pot.

-12. Milk, Sugar, and Pepper Fly Trap
+13. Milk, Sugar, and Pepper Fly Trap

-If its fruit fly, that is the cause of all your worries, then nothing works better than this trap!
-Take 1 cup of milk, half a cup of sugar and 2 ounces ground pepper, Mix them, and let them simmer.
+If a fruit fly is the cause of all your worries, then nothing works better than this trap!
+Take 1 cup of milk, half a cup of sugar, and 2 ounces of ground pepper, Mix them, and let them simmer.

 Check out peppermint oil uses in the garden here!

-13. Boiling Malt Vinegar
+14. Boiling Malt Vinegar

-Boil it in a pot and set it in the room with the fly infestation, and in no time flies will be getting as far away from that place as possible!
+Boil it in a pot and set it in the room with the fly infestation, and in no time, flies will be getting as far away from that place as possible!

-14. Diatomaceous Earth
+15. Diatomaceous Earth

 Note: It’s not suited for indoor use as it makes the surface look dusty.

-15. Carnivorous Plants
+16. Carnivorous Plants

-Check out our list of beginner carnivorous plants to grow here!
+Check out our list of beginner carnivorous plants to grow here

-16. Clove Oil
+17. Clove Oil

 As clove oil is very potent, use only a few drops and examine the result of the application.
-Simply apply it by dipping a cotton ball in clove oil and gently rub on the skin.
+Apply it by dipping a cotton ball in clove oil and gently rub it on the skin.

 To know about the uses of clove oil in the garden, click here!

-17. Cayenne Pepper Spray
+18. Cayenne Pepper Spray